 Choosing a consultant is more involved, because you're likely to want to build an ongoing relationship.
 Word of mouth recommendations can help you find good consultants, so ask partners, clients and contacts.
 If you already use an IT support company you trust, start with them - many offer consultancy services too.

-IT consultancies tend to be small businesses.
+IT consultancies tend to be small businesses or freelancers.
 There are lots of them, so you might want to focus on local providers initially.
-Use search engines like Google to locate them.
+Use Google and LinkedIn to locate them.
 It may help to identify consultants who have experience in your industry and are of a similar size to your own business.

 If you need an IT supplier with knowledge of a specific technology, try the relevant manufacturer's website.
 For instance, Microsoft has a huge list of companies certified to work with its software.